wmelvin/backup-rotation/README.md

 ## Purpose

-This command-line tool, writen in Python, calculates a plan for rotating backup media with different levels of retention.
+This command-line tool, written in Python, calculates a plan for rotating backup media with different levels of retention.

 It was built with two purposes in mind:
 - Explore different schemes for rotating my personal backup media.